Tissue Trek Web-Quest

 It is still unknown what really happened and why the microscopic body craft, named "Histology I" began to have problems just half way through the ship’s journey, but the fact remains that the ship’s crew, was in trouble deep below and within tissue layers of a human body.

-Encountering five main types of tissues: Connective, Bone, Muscle, Nerve, and Epithelial (not including, but not to be ignored, Blood) meant that the crew had to investigate, understand, and appreciate the anatomical and physiological complexities of the human body, a goal agreed upon by all the members.
+Encountering 4 main types of tissues: Connective, Muscle, Nerve, and Epithelial meant that the crew had to investigate, understand, and appreciate the anatomical and physiological complexities of human histology, a goal agreed upon by all the members.

 Unfortunately, the Histology I’s communication radio was broken except for the emergency distress beacon.
 The only functional systems that were on board included a data computer, life support, various tools, food replicator, and minimal impulse engines.